Aggressive Driving Tickets in Arizona – Frequently Asked Questions

 It has been our experience that most courts are pretty generous with granting applications to set aside convictions.

-Unfortunately, setting aside a conviction does not undo any MVD consequences or remove the violation from your driving record.
+Unfortunately, neither setting aside a conviction nor sealing the records does anything to undo any MVD consequences or remove the violation from your driving record.

 Please enable JavaScript in your browser to complete this form.